 Cable Overhead Tricep Extensions Mistakes

-- Avoid rounding your back: Keep your back straight and engage your core.
+- Rounding your back: Keep your back straight and engage your core.
 A straight back helps you maintain proper alignment and perform the exercise properly.

-- Avoid flaring your elbows: You have to keep your elbows tucked in by your ears to perform the exercise properly.
+- Flaring your elbows: You have to keep your elbows tucked in by your ears to perform the exercise properly.
 When you allow your elbows to flare out, you engage your biceps and shoulders to assist the flexion and extension.
 This no longer isolates your triceps.

-- Avoid moving your arms up and down: Another mistake is to allow your arms to move up or down.
+- Moving your arms up and down: Another mistake is to allow your arms to move up or down.
 This decreases the load on your triceps.
 Remember to keep your arms steady and biceps close to your ears.

 Cable Overhead Tricep Extension Video